 - This post contains affiliate links.
 Read more here.

-“Without the proper mental and physical enrichment, play, stimulation, socialization, exercise and training, a cat—and any animal—will develop and display maladaptive behaviors and coping mechanisms that will be a problem for a parent and a cat,” animal behaviorist Russell Hartstein explains in this PetMD article.
+“Without the proper mental and physical enrichment, play, stimulation, socialization, exercise and training, a cat—and any animal—will develop and display maladaptive behaviors and coping mechanisms that will be a problem for a parent and a cat,” animal behaviorist Russell Hartstein explains.

-Four 10-minute play sessions a day is a reasonable guidepost, according to the article.
+Four 10-minute play sessions a day is a reasonable guidepost, according to Hartstein.
 Keep in mind, however, that every cat is different and has their own unique exercise requirements.

 The best cat toy is the one the cat plays with!
 Don’t be disappointed if your kitty turns up their nose at the item you offer them.
 Many cat toys are inexpensive, so try a few different ones.
-You are likely to see most of them left in a heap while one or two get all the bandwidth.
+Your cat may leave most of them in a heap, but one or two will get tons of attention.

 While some cat toys look like mice and other outdoor prey, some popular cat toys come in unexpected shapes.
-Our friend Becky has a cat that is attached to potholders.
+Cats don’t seem to mind—our friend Becky’s Bombay is fascinated by potholders.
 Again, go figure.

-Most of my cats are into scratching posts to relieve boredom, except for Toby, who is just wild over this particular wand toy.
+Most of my cats are into scratching posts to relieve boredom, except for Toby.
+He’s just wild over this particular wand toy.
 While wand toys often require you or another person to wave them around, two of my cats are perfectly happy to bat the mouse or feathers around on their own, often dragging the whole wand toy noisily through the house.

 If your cat is fond of laser or LED-light pointers, keep in mind that you’ll need to be present to operate the pointer safely.
 Also, experts caution that as much as cats love chasing the little red light, they can get frustrated by their inability to catch it.
 They recommend that you finish a laser toy session with a toy the cat can successfully catch.